Blog

 Smaller communities may share some services such as libraries, schools, police, and fire departments.
 As needed, local governments can form additional committees and sub-committees to address various community problems or needs.

-Local governments have the ability to make decisions about whether to tax items such as food, clothing, alcohol, and cigarettes.
+Local governments can make decisions about whether to tax items such as food, clothing, alcohol and cigarettes.

 Technology is the key to connecting the important dots between citizens and local government functions.
 The most natural place for citizens to seek information about what's going on within their communities is their local government's website.

-The programs offered by iCompass bring local citizens into the loop of local government functions by providing direct access to the information they want most at the time that they need it. iCompass software solutions create a win/win partnership between local government staff, elected officials, and the citizens they serve.
+Diligent Community helps keep local citizens in the loop of local government decisions and activities by providing access to the information they want most at the time that they need it.

 security